aurokon/Aurokon_Industries/README.md

 # Aurokon Industries
-Bit shout out to CK_Dexterhaven for helping me with this and another shoutout to Iaanp for his guide!
+Big shout out to CK_Dexterhaven for helping me with this and another shoutout to Iaanp for his guide!
 Between that guide and CK's help, I was able to get my first working mod completed and functioning!

 This is a pretty basic mod.
 New workshop tab has 5 prefab kits.
 The kits only contain building pieces.
 No benches.